tushar-c/tushar-c.github.io/_posts/2018-8-1-The-Cartoon-Brain-:-Artificial-Neural-Networks.md

 What we have just computed is the **forward pass**.
 This procedure takes the input and maps it to an output.
 Now to enforce *learning* we need a measure of *how much we currently know and how far do we have to go*.

 For this purpose, we get an algorithm called **backpropagation**.
 This algorithm drives the procedure of the **backward pass**.
-It depends on the chain rule of differential calculus and we describe it below:
+It depends on the chain rule of differential calculus and we describe it below.